‘The Voice’ Winner Brynn Cartelli Talks About Her Win, Her Future, And Her Friendship With Kelly Clarkson

-“I’m in complete shock,” said The Voice winner Brynn Cartelli, who — at 15-years-old — became the youngest winner of the show in history.
+“I’m in complete shock,” said The Voice winner Brynn Cartelli, who — at 15 years old — became the youngest winner of the show in history.

 In an exclusive interview with this writer, Cartelli went on to say that she was “thrilled” to be part of the winner’s circle but didn’t think much about the impact of what all she was doing while it was going on.